 Want a protective style that oozes effortless elegance, go for Senegalese twists (also known as rope twists).
 Senegalese twists are a protective style which serves as a very essential addition to any hair styling repertoire not only for its functionality but for its versatility as well.
 They are an easier alternative to box braids, are gorgeous in all lengths and sizes, but as an added advantage, can be done with Marley hair extensions as well.

 As with box braids, you can customize your twists in a myriad of ways; size, colour, length, accessories.
 For a unique take on large Senegalese twists, add in a few light highlights using colours such as caramel or copper which look amazing with black hair.
 Curling the ends of your Senegalese twists is another beautiful way to customize this do.
-All you need is to get creative.

 Styling Senegalese twists is an absolute breeze – throw them into a half updo, mid-parting, side-swept or high ponytail look and feel like a queen.
 If you are patient enough to sit for long hours, try out micro twists.
 They are just like hair, very lightweight, only more polished, and more manageable.
 Wrap your twists into a chic little updo or a low side ponytail with a rolled detail to elevate your style with more texture and visual interest for any elegant and formal setting.
 So chic!